-Propane that is used only for motor vehicles is often referred to as autogas, even though it is the same propane used for other purposes.
+Propane used only for motor vehicles is often referred to as autogas, even though it is the same propane used for other purposes.

 Is Propane a Natural Gas?

-Propane is one of the cleanest, most efficient, and most versatile fuels available.
+Propane is one of the cleanest, most efficient, and most versatile fuels.
 It is an alternative fuel source that continues to grow in popularity as it is environmentally friendly and emits lower levels of greenhouse gas emissions into the atmosphere.

 Propane is a by-product of natural gas processing and crude oil refinement.
-It is produced from liquid components that are recovered during the processing and refinement of natural gas and crude oil.
+It is produced from liquid components recovered during the processing and refinement of natural gas and crude oil.

-There is also a more sustainable and renewable source that is being explored, which is produced from 100% renewable raw materials.
+A more sustainable and renewable source is also being explored, which is produced from 100% renewable raw materials.
 In this case, propane is produced from renewable biomass-based feedstocks.
 This is helpful as it has the same chemical structure and physical properties as conventional propane.

-Propane is a non-toxic and safe fuel for transportation and can be shipped via pipeline, railroad, barge, truck or tanker across the world.
+Propane is a non-toxic and safe fuel for transportation and can be shipped via pipeline, railroad, barge, truck, or tanker worldwide.

 Most of the propane consumed in the United States is produced in North America.
 In fact, 90% of the United States propane supply is produced domestically, while the remaining supply is imported from Canada and Mexico.

-Propane has several distinct advantages over other fuel types, including its domestic availability, reliability and reduced emissions.
+Propane has several advantages over other fuel types, including its domestic availability, reliability, and reduced emissions.

-Despite its widespread popularity and use, propane and its effects on the environment have been misunderstood.
+Despite its widespread popularity and use, propane and its environmental effects have been misunderstood.

 10 Benefits of Using Propane: